 In 1979, R. Tenney Johnson, a career federal attorney, testified before the Senate Subcommittee on Science, Technology, and Space on Senate bill S. 1215, the “Science and Technology Research Development Utilization Policy Act.”
 This was the bill that was competing with Bayh-Dole to become the primary government-wide regulation regarding federally supported inventions.
-Bayh-Dole had failed to pass, and now it was Sen. Harrison Schmidt’s turn to try to push through an even more comprehensive bill.
+Bayh-Dole had failed to pass, and now it was Sen. Harrison Schmitt’s turn to try to push through an even more comprehensive bill.
 The bill would fail, despite having numerous co-sponsors.
 Bayh-Dole would then succeed by being tagged onto a lame-duck House bill making technical changes in patent law procedures–largely as Sen. Long’s parting gift to Sen. Bayh, who had failed to be re-elected.

 Johnson’s testimony is instructive because Johnson helped to draft the Kennedy patent policy.
-His perspective then helps us understand the attitudes and reasoning behind the bills put forward by Schmidt and by Bayh and Dole.
+His perspective then helps us understand the attitudes and reasoning behind the bills put forward by Schmitt and by Bayh and Dole.
 Johnson provides some history for the debates about what to do with patent rights for inventions made under federal contracts.

 The great debate at the time was between the “title” argument–the government has paid for the work, it should get title to inventions, and the inventions should be made available to the public–and the “license” argument–the government should have a free license to use what it has paid for but otherwise contractors should be able to patent inventions and do what they want with those inventions, short of being a “dog in the manger” and not doing anything with them.
 Neither of this arguments is particularly apt and neither has much feck–especially if the idea is that all government contracting must be controlled by one or the other of these arguments.